 Pension plans are generally prefunded, meaning money is invested during a member's career so that by the time the member retires adequate funds will exist to pay benefits throughout the member's retirement.
-Investment earnings on plan contributions currently account for nearly two-thirds of pension funding.
-The discount rate - the rate used to determine the present value of a future benefit payments - influences the level of contributions required, assuming they will generate investment income throughout a member's career and into retirement.
+Investment earnings on plan contributions currently account for nearly two-thirds of pension benefit payment funding.
+The discount rate - the rate used to determine the present value of future benefit payments - influences the level of contributions required, assuming they (in combination with invested assets) will generate investment income throughout a member's career and into retirement.
 VRS uses the long-term rate of return as the plan discount rate and these terms are used interchangeably in this report.

 The discount rate assumption is one of the most influential and sensitive assumptions used in determining the liability of plan benefits.
-Market conditions, including the continued low interest rate environment, have resulted in public pension funds reviewing their expected long-term rates of return with many plans lowering future expectations.
+Market conditions, including the protracted period of low interest rates, resulted in public pension funds reviewing their expected long-term rates of return with many plans lowering future expectations.
 One challenging facet of setting the investment return assumption that has emerged more recently is a divergence between expected returns over the near term, i.e., the next five to 10 years, and over the longer term, i.e., 20 to 30 years.
-Following robust market returns in fiscal year 2021, future outperformance in the near term may be materially lower than both historic norms as well as projected returns over longer timeframes.
+Following robust market returns in fiscal year 2021, future investment performance in the near term may be materially lower than both historic norms as well as projected returns over longer timeframes.
+This was true for fiscal year 2022 in which VRS had an investment return of 0.6%.
 Exhibit 1 shows public pension plan market return expectations have generally declined over time for various asset classes.